 With a piano or keyboard or small diapason or tuning fork

 If you have a piano or play with a pianist, you can easily tune your instrument with it.
-It is important to check the piano, even if you have a tuner, because what if the piano is a bit lower or higher pitch than the tuner?
-So the piano will give you an A: you will be able to tune your violin yourself using fifth, or carefully playing the corresponding G, D, A, E on the piano.
+It is essential to check the piano, even if you have a tuner, because what if the piano is a bit lower or higher pitch than the tuner?
+So the piano will give you an A: you will be able to tune your violin yourself using fifth, or carefully playing the corresponding G, D, A, and E on the piano.

 A small diapason is a usual way to get an A when you are a professional player.
 It is light, cheap, requires no battery.
 I still have the diapason my parents bought me when I was six… You can put the diapason on the wood of the violin to hear it louder.
 But you need to be able to hear fifth to tune a violin this way.

 Tune your violin by ear: finally, hear those 5ths

 The violin is an instrument with a particular tuning: strings are separated by a perfect fifth.
 It is important, as I have mentioned above, to hear the fifth eventually.
 It will take some time, a couple of months, but you will eventually hear that interval.
 It is crucial.

 So, look at the tuner, check the pitch of the note, yes, but then close your eyes and concentrate on the sound.
 Forget your eyes and your tuner: